 Community Work: Members of a community, for example the residents of a city district or a marginalized social group, are experts for their own living environment and experiences.
 With participatory photography, people tell their own stories in their own voices in order to share knowledge or to raise awareness for the issues that matter to them.

 Participatory Research: Based on well-established visual research methods like Photovoice, photography is a useful tool in participatory research settings where participants produce and interpret visual data collaboratively.

 Participatory photography projects are very flexible regarding the topic and run-time.
 They often result in an exhibition or small publication to make the visual stories accessible to the public.

 WHAT IS SOCIAL PHOTO CLUB?

-The Social Photo Club is a project run by artist and educator Dr. Sandra Köstler who has long experience with visual storytelling and is a lecturer for photography as a social practice.
-The Social Photo Club collaborates with organizations who wish to use participatory photography in a social or educational context.
+The Social Photo Club is a project run by Studio Sandra Köstler.
+The Social Photo Club collaborates with organizations who wish to use participatory photography in a social, educational or research context.
 Together with the organization, Social Photo Club plans and organizes the process and accompanies the creative activities of the participating group.

 For more information or collaborations, please contact Studio Sandra Köstler.